Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 It was founded in 2008 by Oleg Shchegolev and Dmitry Melnikov, and has been snowballing.
 The company now has over 900 employees in 10 different countries, with its headquarters in Boston, MA.

-It provides data-driven insights about a website's organic traffic, backlink profile, and keyword rankings.
+It provides data-driven insights about a website's organic traffic, backlink profile, and target keyword rankings.
 It also offers a suite of tools for competitor analysis, social media management, content marketing, and more.

 In short, it gives you everything you need to grow your business online in one place.